Skip to main content

 • story

 The story of "Jamestown" is a quirky and absurd narrative set in an alternate 17th-century where British colonists battle Spanish forces and Martians on Mars.
-While the plot is often described as simplistic and somewhat irrelevant to the gameplay, it adds a unique charm and humor to the experience, making it engaging for players who appreciate its eccentricity.
-Overall, the story serves as a lighthearted backdrop to the game's solid bullet-hell mechanics, with many players enjoying the combination of its whimsical narrative and vibrant visuals.
+While the plot is often described as unnecessary or simplistic, it adds a unique charm to the gameplay, with engaging cutscenes and a humorous tone that many players find enjoyable.
+Despite its brevity, the story serves as a fun backdrop for the game's solid bullet-hell mechanics and vibrant visuals, making it a noteworthy aspect of the overall experience.

 • “A fantastic shmup with an amazing storyline; easily the best storyline ever in a game that needs no story at all.”